Tirth886/react-content-shimmer/README.md

 ## React Content Shimmer / Loader

-***<b> Note : New Version Have Breaking Changes Please Refer the docs ...
+***<b> Note : New Version v2.2.5 Have Breaking Changes in one attributes Please Refer the docs ...
 Happy Coding 😀 </b>***
 <br/>

-***Content Shimmer to easily create placeholder loading, image loading, card loading, etc .., free to change the colors, speed, sizes, radius and shadow also have few deafult Loding Componets to use.***
+***Content Shimmer to easily create placeholder loading, image loading, card loading, etc .., free to change the colors, speed, sizes, radius and shadow also have few default Loading Components to use.***
 #
 ![ExampleCode](https://raw.githubusercontent.com/Tirth886/react-content-shimmer/main/ss/customizeLoader.gif)